 Tour spotlight: Hastings, Tahune & Huon Valley

 Only have a day to play?
-Let us show you the highlights of southern Tasmania on this popular day trip from Hobart.
+Let Tours around Tasmania show you the highlights of southern Tasmania on this popular day trip from Hobart.

 Our one-day tour to Hastings Caves and Tahune Adventures is the perfect showcase of Tasmania’s beautiful environment.
 We travel through the picturesque Huon Valley with its quaint historic villages and tranquil rivers, on our way to see two of Tasmania’s most stunning natural wonders.

 See the magic that lies beneath our island.
 A specialist guide will take you underground to explore the star attraction of Hastings Caves – Newdegate Cave.
 This is the largest dolomite cave open to visitors in Australia.
 Explore the striking chambers and marvel at the stalactites, columns, shawls, stalagmites and the unusual helictites.

 Hastings Caves are surrounded by lush forest which is home to platypus, wallabies and pademelons.
 Take a short stroll along the Platypus Walk and see if you can spot the cute elusive creature.